spamsch/website/packages/shared/content/blog/sap-clean-core-reality-check.md

   - enterprise-architecture
 ---

 When SAP describes **Clean Core**, it evokes a future: minimal kernel modifications, side-by-side extensions, and upgrades that “just work.”
 It’s the right direction.
 But in large brownfield environments, reality rarely cooperates.
-Having spent years architecting on SAP BTP, HANA, and connected systems rather than in the ERP kernel, I see Clean Core less as a code hygiene program and more as an **integration architecture challenge**.
+Having spent years architecting on SAP BTP, HANA, and connected services, I see Clean Core less as a code hygiene program and more as an **integration architecture challenge**.
 This is a reality check — and a pragmatic view of how to use BTP to make Clean Core achievable in practice.

 ## My Lens: Experience First, Theory Second

-Before “Clean Core” was branded as a strategy, I already saw the same principle applied successfully: isolate the ERP core, externalize orchestration, and integrate via clear contracts.
-The core handles transactions; BTP and its services handle intelligence, coordination, and user interaction.
+Before “Clean Core” was branded as a strategy, I already applied the same principle successfully as an architect: isolate the ERP core, externalize orchestration, and integrate via clear contracts.
+In early times RFCs, DIAG and Dynpro were the best choices.
+Now it is like this: The core handles transactions; BTP and its services handle intelligence, coordination, and user interaction.
 That separation works — but only if the boundaries are explicit and governed.

 When SAP introduced the **four extensibility levels (A–D)**, it formalized what many architects had been doing informally: treating the ERP core as a stable nucleus, with different degrees of permissible coupling around it.
 For someone coming from BTP architecture, this classification finally connects to real deployment design.